yogeshwar607/shreemoryacabs/docs/SEO_STRATEGY_VS_KKTRAVELS.md

 Dear [Hotel Manager / Corporate Admin],

-I'm reaching out from GreenEVCabs to explore a partnership for your guests'/employees' transportation needs.
+I'm reaching out from Shree Morya Cabs to explore a partnership for your guests'/employees' transportation needs.

 What we offer:
 - Premium 7-seater electric SUVs (Kia Carens EV, BYD eMax 7)